 The National Fire Protection Association claims that the majority of fires that occur in the home are caused by cooking and that these fires cause the majority of fire injuries, as people often try to fight them on their own.
 The majority of fire deaths in the home are caused by smoking (e.g., when an individual falls asleep while holding a lit cigarette and sets their bedding on fire), closely followed by cooking fires.
 Fires on college campuses follow a similar trend.
-Nearly 90% of campus fires are cooking fires, while the remainder are caused by power strips, candles, space heaters, or arson.
+Nearly 90% of campus fires are cooking fires, while the remainder are caused by power strips, candles, space heaters, and arson.
 Fires can often be prevented, and by following the guidelines below, you can keep yourself and your belongings safe.

 Disclaimer: Any information found within our website is for general educational and informational purposes only.
 Such information is not intended nor otherwise implied to be medical or legal advice by Student Caffé Corporation.
 Such information is by no means complete or exhaustive, and as a result, such information does not encompass all conditions, disorders, health-related issues, respective treatments, or recovery plans.
 You should always consult your physician, other health care provider, or lawyer to determine the appropriateness of this information for your own situation or should you have any questions regarding a medical condition, treatment or recovery plan, or legal situation.
 Click to read the full disclaimer.

 Know your surroundings.